rbobb/rbobb/README.md

 - 👀 I’m interested in the study of healthcare
 - 🌱 I’m currently learning Github
 - 💞️ I’m looking to collaborate on Reasearch Topics for social economical development
-- 📫 How to reach me atnthe University of South Alabama
+- 📫 How to reach me at the University of South Alabama
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I enjoy sailing, swimming and adventures at sea
+- ⚡ Fun fact: I enjoy sea and air adventures: sailing, swimming and traveling

 <!---
 rbobb/rbobb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.